Eiffel Tower in Paris

 First of all, if you’re looking to purchase art, Honfleur is renowned for its galleries.
 You can spend many happy hours browsing the offerings in the galleries lining the streets leading to the harbor.

 From an architectural perspective, Honfleur has much to offer.
-The Church of St. Catherine on the town square was built entirely of wood in the late 15th century by shipwrights.
+The Church of Sainte Catherine on the town square was built entirely of wood in the late 15th century by shipwrights.
 Wander through the church to view its many decorative details.

-Church of St. Catherine in Honfleur, Normandy
+Church of Saint Catherine in Honfleur, Normandy

 The Vieux-Bassin

-You’ll eventually end up at the harbor (the vieux-bassin), surely one of the most stunning sights in Normandy.
+You’ll eventually end up at the harbor (the vieux bassin), surely one of the most stunning sights in Normandy.
 The distinctive high and narrow timber-frame houses are reflected in the still water of the boat-filled harbor.

 We spent quite a bit of time walking along the harborfront enjoying the gorgeous views and stopping for a dinner of moules et frites (mussels and fries) along with local wine.